Convoy

 Final Design: The Locker

 Neighborhood lockers provide secure-by-default delivery.
 The kiosk interface and NFC-enabled retrieval eliminate porch exposure entirely.
+Users can schedule precise robot delivery from the locker to their home.

 Reflection